-A static IP means that you IP may change every time you computer boots up and connects to the internet.
-Dynamic on the other hand means that your IP is fixed, or does not change, every time you boot up your computer and connect to the internet.
+A static IP means that your IP may change every time your computer boots up and connects to the internet.
+Dynamic, on the other hand, means that your IP is fixed, or does not change, every time you boot up your computer and connect to the internet.

 Your computer has two IPs: